 China locks down two cities to curb virus outbreak

-Wuhan's train station and airport, which should have been packed with people coming travelling for holiday family reunions, were almost empty except for workers on Thursday afternoon.
-Few people were seen in the streets of the city and all were wearing masks.
+In Beijing, the government canceled massive gatherings that usually attract throngs at temples during the New Year holiday.
+Wuhan's train station and the airport, which should have been packed with people coming traveling for holiday family reunions, were almost empty except for workers on Thursday afternoon.

+The few people wandering in the streets of the city were wearing masks as mandated by police.
+At a shopping center that would have been packed in normal times, a man who works there said he understood the government's measures.

+"Even if we can't celebrate the New Year this year, there's always next year," said the man surnamed Sun.
+Taxis in Wuhan tripled their fares, a driver admitted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)